A Complete Rucking Training Plan for Every Level

 First, that would mean you should ruck or go to the gym practically daily.
 That is too much because your recovery will suffer, and you will not progress.
 Second, all other obligations prevent you from spending at least an hour every day on sports activities.

 So, you have to find a balance.
 If you are short on time, do two weekly strength workouts, focusing on compound movements that build overall strength.
 For example, you can do a basic push-pull split.
+Also, perform functional exercises using your bodyweight, a kettlebell, or sandbag.

 Or you can follow sports methodology and divide the year into several parts, such as pre-season, in-season, post-season, etc., similar to professional sports.
 Then, determine the period when your gym will be primary and ruck complementary.
 That way, you can plan peak performance for ruck during a part of the year when there is an event or when you have the most time to hit the trail.

-Whatever approach you choose, exercises like squats, deadlifts, lunges, bench press, shoulder press, and pull-ups must be part of your routine.
+Whatever approach you choose, exercises like squats, deadlifts, lunges, bench press, shoulder press, and pull-ups must be part of your rucking routine.
 Isolation exercises can also be helpful, but do them if you have time.
 Don’t base your trainings on them because your goal is not hypertrophy and a bodybuilding look.

 Cardiovascular Training

 Running, cycling, and swimming, while not the sole contributors to rucking performance enhancement, play a role in improving cardiovascular endurance.
-Incorporating these activities into your training program can significantly boost your overall performance.
+Incorporating these activities into your rucking training program can significantly boost your overall performance.

 Steady-state cardio builds aerobic stamina.
 Nevertheless, I haven’t noticed a significant improvement in ruck performance after regular aerobic exercise, so I advise using it more as a cool-down routine.